GongShengyue/MSFS-MapNG/README.md

 </SimConnect.Comm>
 ```

+4.Start Microsoft Flight Simulator 2020

-- Open the Msfs Map NG appication on your phone and enter your ip address(*make sure your phone and computer connect to same network*!)
+5.Open the Msfs Map NG appication on your phone and enter your ip address(*make sure your phone and computer connect to same network*!)

-- Click save button and enjoy your fly!
+6.Click save button and enjoy your fly!

 # Note